cornelmpop/Pop_et_al_Bau_LK/readme.md

 ### Instructions

-Note: These instructions assume that you have installed Microsoft R Open 4.0.2 and RTools (version 4), and that you have a 64bit machine.
+Note: These instructions assume that you have installed Microsoft R Open 4.0.2 and RTools (version 4), and that you have a 64-bit machine.
 RTools may be obtained from here: https://cran.r-project.org/bin/windows/Rtools/rtools40.html.
-Note also that you may need more than 16GB of RAM to render the hypothesis_3.rmd file.
+Note also that you may need more than 16 GB of RAM to render the hypothesis_3.rmd file.

 1. Obtain the data files, save them to this folder, and unzip them.
 Unzipped files must be stored in the "data/" folder (e.g., "data/bau_data.rds").